Andover, Hampshire: Bus

 Almost all areas of the town are served, and there are longer distance connections to the surrounding towns and villages.
 The majority of the buses in the town are operated by Stagecoach South, including inter-urban services to Basingstoke and Salisbury.

 The Active8 service connects the smaller town of Tidworth with Andover and Salisbury, and is operated by both Stagecoach and Salisbury Reds, a brand of Go South Coast.
 This service is rare in Hampshire in that the operators provide a combined timetable and accept each other's tickets.

-In 2002 the town became part of the Cango community bus network.

 Railway

 Andover's railway station is run by South Western Railway and is close to the town's centre.
-Trains run to Salisbury, Yeovil Junction, Exeter St Davids, Basingstoke and London Waterloo (with a usual intermittent stop of Woking) and some stopping services to places such as Whitchurch.
+Trains run to Salisbury, Yeovil Junction, Exeter St Davids, Basingstoke and London Waterloo (with a usual intermediate stop at Woking) and some stopping services to places such as Whitchurch.

 In April 2017, the Department for Transport predicted that train journey times between Andover and London Waterloo would be reduced by nearly 20 per cent after awarding the South Western franchise to South Western Railway; journey times to/from Waterloo to be cut by about 11 to 13 minutes from late 2018.

 Andover previously had a second station, Andover Town, in the town centre on the Andover to Redbridge Line.
 The line and the station closed to passengers in September 1964 as part of the Beeching Axe.